 They refer to the two earrings: Alakshya which means that cannot be shown by any sign, and Niranjan, which cannot be seen by mortal eyes.
 The meaning of these refers to the imperceptible nature of Shiva.
 The left one is worn by women and the right one is used by men.
 The Kundalas thus represent the dual nature of Shiva and Shakti, male and female, the principle of creation.

-Mount Kailash is abode to Lord Shiva, and according to the Hindu dharma, the mountain is said to be the center of the universe.
+Mount Kailash is abode to Lord Shiva, and according to the Hindu dharma, the mountain is said to be the centre of the universe.
 It means that Shiva is Kailash, the bestower of peace.

 Nandi, the Bull